 Participants are usually offered very attractive returns based on how many people they convince to join the scheme.
-This model flourishes at the beginning for those at the top of the pyramid, while the lower end of the pyramid sees little reward.
+This model flourishes at the beginning for those at the top, while the lower end sees little reward.
 This scheme typically collapses, with most of its members suffering heavy financial losses.

-It is wise not to invest in pyramid schemes, and also to hold back on encouraging people in your network to join them.
-As enticing as boosting your BTC may sound when inviting others to join you, it could well lead to you losing much more.
+It is wise not to invest in pyramid schemes and to hold back on encouraging people in your network to join them.
+As enticing as boosting your BTC may sound when inviting others to join you, it could lead to losing much more.

 12. Prize Giveaways

 This works similarly to free giveaways.
-Scammers create these elaborate bitcoin scams and offer people unbelievable prizes in return for their personal information and/or for them to act on a specific request.
+Scammers create these elaborate bitcoin scams and offer people unbelievable prizes in return for their personal information and for them to act on a specific request.

 Typically, you will be required to click on a link before entering your personal information to claim your prize.
-The information gathered by these scammers can then be used to impersonate you, log in to your personal accounts and deplete you of your hard earned BTC.
+The information gathered by these scammers can then be used to impersonate you, log in to your accounts and deplete you of your hard-earned BTC.